NIM39110 - National Insurance Numbers (NINOs): Format and Security: What a NINO looks like

 This is an example only and should not be used as an actual number.

-For administrative reasons it has sometimes been necessary for HMRC and DWP to use reference numbers which look like NINOs but which do not use valid prefixes.
-The administrative prefixes used are:
+For administrative reasons, it has sometimes been necessary for HMRC and DWP to use reference numbers which look like NINOs but which do not use valid prefixes.
+The administrative prefixes used include:

 Previously used for Attendance Allowance claims